CHERIoT-Platform/cheriot-rtos/README.md

 This is currently a *research project* that has been open sourced to enable wider collaboration.
 It is not yet in a state where it should be used in production: in particular, security issues will currently be fixed in the main branch of the repo with no coordinated disclosure.

-To use this, you will also some dependencies.
+To use this, you will also need to install some dependencies.
 The [getting started guide](docs/GettingStarted.md) describes in detail how to build these:

  - A [version of LLVM with CHERIoT support](https://github.com/CHERIoT-Platform/llvm-project/tree/cheriot)
- - An implementation of the ISA (e.g. [CHERIoT-Ibex](https://github.com/Microsoft/cheriot-ibex) or the emulator generated from [the formal model](https://github.com/Microsoft/cheriot-sail)))
+ - An implementation of the ISA (e.g. [CHERIoT-Ibex](https://github.com/Microsoft/cheriot-ibex) or the emulator generated from [the formal model](https://github.com/Microsoft/cheriot-sail))

 These dependencies are pre-installed in the dev container that will be automatically downloaded if you open this repository in Visual Studio Code or by hitting `.` to open it in GitHub Code Spaces.